Avangelista/StatusMagic/README.md

 - iOS 15.5 - 16.1.2: Install the app with [AltStore](https://altstore.io/) or [Sideloadly](https://sideloadly.io/) (excludes iOS 15.7.2 & 15.7.3)
 - iOS 16.2+: Not supported, and never will be

-> __Warning__ Esign has been known to have issues.
+> __Warning__ ESign has been known to have issues.
 To avoid it, use other installation methods.

 ## Credits